Research

-Workshop: “Applications of Artificial Intelligence and Machine Learning in Audio Quality Models” on 156th Audio Engineering Society (AES) Convention, 2024.
+Workshop: “Applications of Artificial Intelligence and Machine Learning in Audio Quality Models” Parts I and II, (on 156th and 157th Audio Engineering Society (AES) Conventions, Madrid and NYC, 2024)

-Together with Jan Skoglund (Google LLC), Arijit Biswas (Dolby Germany GmbH) and Hannes Gamper (Microsoft Research).
+Together with Jan Skoglund (Google LLC), Phill Williams (Netflix), Arijit Biswas (Dolby Germany GmbH), Hannes Gamper (Microsoft Research) and Saschs Dick (Fraunhofer IIS).

 This workshop, sponsored by the AES Technical Committee on ML/AI, provided hands-on experience in using machine learning for audio quality modeling.
 Participants learned how machine learning helps understand audio quality perception and improves device and algorithm development by revealing hidden relationships in subject response data.
 Accurate quality models were shown to predict audio quality, crucial for customer experience, especially when subjective testing is expensive or impractical.
 The aim of this workshop was to disseminate domain-specific skills necessary using ML/DL algorithms in audio quality assessment, including experimental design, data collection, data augmentation, filtering, model design, and cross-validation.
 The workshop covered historical and modern techniques in merging machine learning with auditory perception, giving participants the tools to evaluate the suitability of existing ML-based quality models for their specific use cases.